nevesnunes/aggregables/README.md

 [...]
 ```

-2. High deviation: All keys are distinct:
+2. High deviation: All values are distinct:

 ```
 path (std_dev: 0.06666666666666667)